ccioanca/Tankathon/README.md

 #### `GetScoreForTeam(TankTeam)`
 A method that allows you to see the current score for the game, when given a `TankTeam` enum.
 You can check your own team’s score by using the `actions.stats.team` prop.

+## Fighting Bots

+The project comes with two very basic bots: `DumTank` and `EvilTank`.
+Both can be found in the `EvilTanks` directory.
+By default, the project is set up to use the `DumTank` bot.
+Though, as the name might imply, it’s not the smartest bot ever conceived.

+You can, however, opt for a slightly (read: _slightly_) harder challenge, by changing the opponent to be `EvilTank` instead.

+To do this, open the `GameManager.cs` file, and make the following change:

+From: `redTank.thisTank = new Tankathon.EvilTank.DumTank();`

+To: &nbsp;&nbsp;&nbsp;&nbsp; `redTank.thisTank = new Tankathon.EvilTank.EvilTank();`

+You can also make further changes by instead instantiating your own tank for both the red and blue sides once it’s got some logic going.
+This will allow for better iteration of your tank logic and you can be sure to test starting on both the top or bottom sides of the arena!
+(Note: `EvilTank` is only designed to start on the red side)

+### **Happy tanking!**